Imagine Lithium (CVE:ILI) Trading Down 14.3% – Here’s Why

-Imagine Lithium Inc. (CVE:ILI – Get Free Report)’s share price dropped 14.3% during trading on Wednesday .
+Imagine Lithium Inc. (CVE:ILI – Get Free Report)’s share price dropped 14.3% during mid-day trading on Wednesday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 133,604 shares were traded during mid-day trading, a decline of 64% from the average daily volume of 369,420 shares.
+Approximately 133,604 shares changed hands during trading, a decline of 64% from the average daily volume of 369,420 shares.
 The stock had previously closed at C$0.04.

 Imagine Lithium Inc, a junior mineral exploration company, acquires, explores, and evaluates mineral properties in North America.
 It has 100% interest in its flagship project the Jackpot Lithium property located in Thunder Bay, Ontario.
 The company was formerly known as Infinite Ore Corp. and changed its name to Imagine Lithium Inc in February 2022.